Amersham

 After the Second World War, there was a huge shortage of housing.
 Housing camps in and around Amersham were built (details here).
 In addition, in order to meet the housing shortage, the government introduced the prefab house.
 Nationally about 160,000 were built.
 They were built in sections in factories, which could then be quickly erected on site.
 In Amersham, estates of these houses were built at Finch Lane and White Lion Road.
 The last at Finch Lane was not vacated until the late 1980s.
 The Chiltern Open Air Museum at Chalfont St. Giles has restored a prefab from Finch Lane and a picture can be seen on their web site here.

-Picture Courtesy of H Webb
+Picture Courtesy of and Copyright H Webb

-Heather in her neigbour's garden pond.
+Heather in her neighbour's garden pond.

 If anyone has any memories of living in the prefabs or pictures, please email the web master